jbnunn/TwitchRobot/README.md

 ## Requirements

-* This assumes you have Raspberry Pi 4 and a 16GB mini-SD card.
+* This assumes you have Raspberry Pi 4.
 It is possible to get this working on a Raspberry Pi >= 2B, but it will require more time to build.
-* Min 8GB mini-SD card
+* Use a 16GB or 32GB card if possible, but an 8GB mini-SD card will work as well.

-Follow the isntructions below to install the OS, the Robotic Operating System (ROS), and configure your Alexa Skills Kit skill and Lambda function.
+Follow the instructions below to install the OS, the Robotic Operating System (ROS), AWS Lambda code, and creation of an Alexa Skills Kit skill.

 ## Install Raspian Buster